ReactJS Interview Questions

 3. Set default values inside the component Yes Yes

-4. Changes inside component Yes No
+4. Changes inside the component Yes No

 5. Set the initial value for child components Yes Yes